mozilla-conduit/conduit-docs/phabricator-user.rst

 recommend using it if you regularly construct stacks of dependent changesets, or even if you regularly review them.

-Installation and usage instructions are in the repository's `README.md
+Usage instructions are in the repository's `README.md
 <https://github.com/mozilla-conduit/review/blob/master/README.md>`_.
 Note that moz-phab is in active development, with new features and improvements landing regularly.
 See the current `bug list